hawkkiller/personal_site/content/posts/leetcode/insert-into-bst-701/index.md

 ---
-title: "Insert Into Binary Search Tree"
+title: "Insert Into Binary Search Tree [701]"
 date: 2023-03-20T08:00:57+01:00
 draft: false
-summary: "Insert into a Binary Search Tree"
+summary: "You are given the root node of a binary search tree (BST) and a value to insert into the tree.
+Return the root node of the BST after the insertion.
+It is guaranteed that the new value does not exist in the original BST."
 tags:
   - "LeetCode"
   - "Medium"